 The after-tax proceeds of the sale totaled $530,000, which Woodlawn Trustees used to create the Brandywine Creek Woodlawn Fund, a permanent endowment for the park.
 The Division of Parks and Recreation has utilized the fund, which was transferred to the Delaware Community Foundation in 2019, to support park operations, maintenance and security.
 That funding accounts for about 1/3 of the park’s annual operating budget each year.

 “The preservation of the Rockland property highlights how DNREC and Woodlawn trustees are dedicated to partnering for the benefit of natural resources,” said Woodlawn Trustees President and CEO Richard T. Przywara.
 “This project enlarges and strengthens our shared vision of providing access to open space for hiking, cycling and horseback riding.”

 As part of the purchase, Woodlawn Trustees will also contribute $10,000 to the Brandywine Creek State Park Fund at the Delaware Community Foundation.

 For more information about the Woodlawn Trustees, visit https://woodlawntrustees.com.

 The Delaware Department of Natural Resources and Environmental Control protects and manages the state’s natural resources, protects public health, provides outdoor recreational opportunities and educates Delawareans about the environment.
-The Division of Fish and Wildlife conserves and manages Delaware’s fish and wildlife and their habitats, and provides fishing, hunting, wildlife viewing and boating access on nearly 65,000 acres of public land.
-For more information, visit the website and connect with DNREC on Facebook, Twitter or LinkedIn.
+The DNREC Division of Parks and Recreation oversees more than 26,000 acres in 17 state parks and the Brandywine Zoo.
+For more information, visit the website and connect with @DelawareDNREC on Facebook, Twitter or LinkedIn.